 What I teach

-In my Hatha & Vinyasa Flow class the sequence flows just like in any other flow class however we are holding the poses for longer period, 5-10 breaths, as I believe it is needed to better understand the relationship of your body and the asana.
-The maximum number of student in a class is 15 for quality purposes.
-In my classes I emphasise good alignment from the base.
+In my Hatha & Vinyasa Flow class the sequence flows just like in any other flow class however we are holding the poses for a longer period, 5-10 breaths, as I believe it is needed to better understand the relationship of your body and the asana.
+The maximum number of students in a class is 15 for quality purposes.
+In my classes I emphasize good alignment from the base.
 Correct alignment is quite different for everyone, the alignment cues and adjustments are to correct wrong habitual patterns so the practitioner learns with time to correct him/herself.
 The classes are designed to prepare the body well for any asana and it is sequenced to give enough modifications for those who are beginners.
 My aim in my classes is to show you your way, allowing you to get closer to your body even if it means that I'll not recommend you to attempt certain asana just yet.
 You can also expect 5-15 mins basic breathing or meditation practices at the start and/or end of the class.